 Schoolkids Bonus: This is a federal government initiative designed to help with the cost of education for primary and secondary school students.
 Eligible parents and legal guardians are entitled to receive $410 per year for each child in primary school and $820 per year for each child in secondary school.
 To be eligible, you must be receiving the Family Tax Benefit Part A for a dependent child.
 The Schoolkids Bonus replaced the Education Tax Refund scheme in 2013.
 For more information, see the Department of Human Services website.

-Youth Allowance — all students aged 16 to 24 years are eligible for the federal government’s Youth Allowance.
-The Allowance is means-tested which means it is paid only if the student and/or their family fall below a certain income threshold.
+Youth Allowance: All students aged 16 to 24 years, including apprentices and trainees, are eligible for the federal government’s Youth Allowance.
+The Allowance is means-tested, which means it is paid only if the student and/or their family fall below a certain income threshold.
 It may also be paid in circumstances where the student is considered independent or needs to live away from home to study.

-- The Assistance for Isolated Children Scheme supports students whose home is isolated from a government school or whose specific health or educational needs cannot be met locally.
+- The Assistance for Isolated Children Scheme supports students whose home is isolated from a local government school or whose specific health or educational needs cannot be met locally.
 Students who are boarding may also qualify for the Additional Boarding Allowance.

 Living Away From Home Allowance (LAFHA): The LAFHA is an allowance granted to students in New South Wales who live in an isolated area and need to move away from home in order to obtain a secondary education.
 In 2013, the LAFHA grant is $1361, with Year 11 and 12 students also eligible for a bonus allowance of $319 if they are geographically isolated from the nearest government school.